Rabiurrehman0/Final-project/README.md

 | :-------- | :------- | :-------------------------------- |
 | `id`      | `string` | **Required**.|

-Rest of They ApI's Are
+Rest of They ApI's Are:

 Category:
 CREATE:http://localhost:1234/api/add-category